Petcer2025/aws-devops/day-3/readme.md

 EC2 = AWS’s cloud servers.
 Choose instance type, pricing, security, and launch → then scale and manage as per your workload.

 ---

-👉 Do you want me to turn this into a **Day 22 PDF (AWS EC2 Basics + Launch + Management + Best Practices)** so your students can keep it as a handout?